Code of ethics

 1.2.
 The Company assumes that its Employees will work out their business relationships in the spirit of partnership, mutual respect, common goals and tasks, while working as a unified team.
 Whatever the conditions and circumstances, the activity and behavior of Company Employees must meet high professional standards and generally accepted moral values.

 1.3.
-The Code of Corporate Ethics of OAO KAMAZ (hereinafter as Code) contains a set of Company standards and requirements concerning compliance with ethical and business principles and norms, and does not claim to be exhaustive.
+The Code of Corporate Ethics of KAMAZ PTC (hereinafter as Code) contains a set of Company standards and requirements concerning compliance with ethical and business principles and norms, and does not claim to be exhaustive.
 In those instances where existing legislation is applicable, the legislative guidelines will take precedence.
 The Code defines the rules governing the Company's dealings with stockholders, government authorities, natural persons and legal entities.

 Employees must follow the Code's provisions not only during working hours but also during events outside working hours if they affect the Company's interests or if an Employee is perceived by third parties as a Company representative.

 1.4.
 The Company will not compromise its values for the sake of profit.
 The Company considers these values as a link connecting all areas of activity and expects the same in its dealings with its business partners.

 1.5.
 Adherence to ethical standards and principles helps the Company avoid unjustified risks and maintain long-term economic growth, facilitates consolidation of Russian and foreign market positions and appreciation of the Company's value.

 1.6.
 The Company acknowledges the importance of corporate ethics in its activities and commits itself to follow the principles enshrined in this Code in its practices.